JuliaData/DataFrames.jl/docs/src/man/working_with_dataframes.md

 Later you might want to expand the tuples into separate columns storing the computed minima and maxima.
 This can be achieved by passing multiple columns for the output.
-Here is an example how this can be done by writing the column names by-hand for a single input column:
+Here is an example of how this can be done by writing the column names by-hand for a single input column:

 ```